 Pay attention to the definition of petite sizing by each retailer/designer, as some of them define what is petite as under 5’4” while others define it as under 5’3”.
 It may sound like a slight difference, but that could affect their petite sizing.
 Most brands follow standard sizing chart, but each petite brand may have some differences in their tailoring.
 Here we have compared the most popular petite designers/stores and their definition of petite height.

 Then you may find even the petite sizes would not fit you.

 Why?
 Because petite designers make their clothing according to the measurements of petite models who are 5’4″ or 5’3″ tall.
 In other words, someone who is 4’11” is 5 inches shorter than the model for which the petite clothes is made, then how can you expect that to fit well?

-We have another post dedicated to women under 5 feet, you should read our comprehensive guide on “How to Dress if you are under 5 Feet Tall.”
+We have another post dedicated to women under 5 feet, you should read our comprehensive guide on “Styling Tips for Women under 5 Feet Tall” and “Where to Shop for Extra Short Jeans for Petites under 5 Feet“.

 If you are indeed a petite size woman, you probably have experienced the difficulty and frustration looking for the right sizes in regular department stores or shopping malls, so many of us may have shopped in the junior department at some point.

 While that seems to be an easy solution, we do not recommend you to do so often.